MicrosoftDocs/OfficeDocs-AppCompliance-pr.de-DE/Apps/outlook/altru-videos.md

 ### <a name="general-information"></a>Allgemeine Informationen

-Von Altru für Microsoft bereitgestellte Informationen:
+Von Altru an Microsoft bereitgestellte Informationen:

 | **Information** | **Antwort** |
 |:----------------|:-------------|